wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.24 10/11/12 =
+- Fixed a bug where setting Meta Tag length to 0 got rid of the og: description tag
+- Added code to turn off Jetpacks open graph tags if you are using Wordbookers.

 = Version 2.1.23 27/10/2012 =
 - Fix problem with Editors publishing where designated wordbooker settings were being lost.